I wanted kids. I didn’t want kids. I sort of wanted kids. I liked the idea of kids.

 To tell you that the women in your life who had pregnancy losses still grieve.
 Even if they have kids now.

 To validate the women who still feel sad.
 Scared.
 Alone.
 Who are tiptoeing around the box of feelings.
 Who dread Mother’s Day.
 Who are fighting their partner with wine-stained teeth.
-Who think the world has moved on.
+Who thinks the world has moved on.
 You’re not alone.

 This is a club I never wanted to join.
 But I’m a card-carrying member now.